shabbyrobe/amiss/doc/quickstart.rst

 Relations
 ---------

 Amiss supports one-to-one, one-to-many and many-to-many relations, and provides an extension point for adding additional relationship retrieval methods.
-See :doc:`relations` for more info.
+See :doc:`relations` for more details.

 One-to-one
 ~~~~~~~~~~